BLopo20/Parkinson-s-Disease-Datasets/README.md

 - Folding a towel three times;
 - Sitting.

 After the data collection on the first day, subjects were sent home wearing the sensors and were instructed to conduct their usual activities for the following two days, recording medication intake and doses and the time they went to sleep and woke up.
-Furthermore, subjects that wore the Shimmer sensor were asked to performe motor tasks corresponding to specific item of section III of the MDS-UPDRS every 30 minutes for a total of 7 times each day.
+Furthermore, subjects that wore the Shimmer sensor were asked to perform motor tasks corresponding to specific items of section III of the MDS-UPDRS every 30 minutes for a total of 7 times each day.

-On the fourth day, patients came back to the lab on the OFF medication state and repeated the procedure that was performed on the first day.
-However, the first time subjects performed the motor tasks was on the OFF state and the following repetitions were on the ON state.
+On the fourth day, patients came back to the lab in the OFF medication state and repeated the procedure that was performed on the first day.
+However, the first time subjects performed the motor tasks was in the OFF state and the following repetitions were in the ON state.

 Units: The acceleration is in m/s².

 Note:
 - The dataset has a sampling frequency of 50 Hz.
 - Data from two subjects were excluded  because some of the motor tasks were modified according to issues encountered during the first assessment.
-Data from another subject was excluded due to a technical malfunction of the sensors that lead to a substancial amount of missing data.
+Data from another subject was excluded due to a technical malfunction of the sensors that led to a substantial amount of missing data.
 - Subject 11_NYC swapped the positions of the GENEActiv and Pebble devices after the first session in the lab, on the first day.
-For this subject that session ended at the timestamp 1433495025.7.
+For this subject, that session ended at the timestamp 1433495025.7.

 ## How to access the data

 The dataset is available in the Synapse platform.
-To access the dataset researchers can follow the steps bellow:
+To access the dataset, researchers can follow the steps below:
 1. Register for a Synapse account;
 2. Become a certified Synapse user;
 3. Have your user profile validated;